Skip to main content

 How will I be supported?

 At the start of the year, you’ll be given a guide to module aims, learning outcomes, methods of assessment, module syllabuses, and reading and listening lists.
-Your allocated personal tutor will be able to provide advice and guidance on module choices and you'll have regular meetings with them.
+Your allocated Personal Tutor will be able to provide advice and guidance on module choices and you'll have regular meetings with them.

 You’ll have access through the Learning Central website to relevant multimedia material, presentations, lecture handouts, bibliographies, further links, electronic exercises and discussion circles.
+You’ll also benefit from our excellent libraries and resource centres.

-The university offers a range of services including Student Futures (careers and employability) and the broader Student Life services which include support related to health and wellbeing, disability and dyslexia, equality, diversity and inclusion, and advice related to money matters.
+The University offers a range of services including Student Futures (careers and employability) and the broader Student Life services which include support related to health and wellbeing, disability and dyslexia, equality, diversity and inclusion, and advice related to money matters.

 Feedback